opencb/opencga/opencga-app/app/scripts/azure/arm/README.md

 ## Deploy to Azure

+### Notes

+1. Due to the complexity of the solution allow 18-25mins for a Small or 40-50mins for a Medium and Large.
+2. When deploying with Avere: The Service Principal used must have the 'Owner' role assigned to it for the ResourceGroup deploying into or for the Subscription.
+You must also run you must first accept the legal terms of the license using the following command `az vm image accept-terms --urn microsoft-avere:vfxt:avere-vfxt-controller:latest`.
+See [the Avere docs for more details](https://docs.microsoft.com/en-us/azure/avere-vfxt/avere-vfxt-prereqs#accept-software-terms-in-advance)
+3. Medium and Large sizes will require requests to raise the core quota on the subscription used.
+[How-to request document here](https://docs.microsoft.com/en-us/azure/azure-supportability/resource-manager-core-quotas-request).

 ### With the Portal

 Click the following link the ensure you fill in the parameters according to their descriptions.